A Brief History

 Ranking close to the Teddy Bear in the hearts of American children, Barbie has kept girls company since 1959.
 Handler and her husband were co-founders of Mattel (with Harold Matson) and were manufacturing plastic items such as picture frames when Ruth got the inspiration for Barbie from their daughter, Barbara.
 The invention of Barbie has made millions of little girls happy and millions of parents wondering where their money went when Barbie “needed” all those accessories.

-8. Morris Michtom, Teddy Bear.
+8. Morris and Rose Michtom, Teddy Bear.

 Taking inspiration from a cartoon of President Teddy Roosevelt showing a little bear mercy while hunting, Morris and his wife Rose created the Teddy Bear and turned it into an American icon.
 Cracked fact: Their daughter appeared in 40+ episodes of the television show, Get Smart as a background character.